 5.1 Principles and Components of INM

-Integrated nutrient management (INM) is the scientific optimised combination of organic, inorganic and biological sources of nutrients for attaining sustainable crop productivity without compromising soil health.
-The core of INM is the synergism between different sources of nutrients where organic manures enhance nutrient use efficiency from mineral fertilizers, biofertilisers increase rates of nutrient transformation and mineral fertilizers supplying slow released plant nutrients as in organic inputs.
+Integrated nutrient management (INM) is the scientific optimized combination of organic, inorganic and biological sources of nutrients for attaining sustainable crop productivity without compromising soil health.
+The core of INM is the synergism between different sources of nutrients where organic manures enhance nutrient use efficiency from mineral fertilizers, biofertilizers increase rates of nutrient transformation and mineral fertilizers supplying slow released plant nutrients as in organic inputs.
 The INM is of particular importance in horticultural systems where high nutrient demands by crops, continuous cropping, and the quality needs for premium produce require targeted management strategies for effective nutrient management.
 This approach emphasizes the substitution of partial synthetic inputs with organic amendments and microbial inoculants to mitigate the environmental risks and soil degradation associated with intensive chemical fertilization (Kumar et al., 2018).

-A large collection of long-term experiments conducted at multiple locations throughout India have shown that replacing 25 to30 %–50% of recommended mineral fertiliser dose with organic sources (FYM; vermicompost or green manure) + biofertiliser inoculation can maintain yield levels equal to ≥100% mineralisation drag while simultaneously increasing soil organic carbon, microbial biomass and enzyme activities.
-A long-term study on integrated nutrient management carried out as the All India Coordinated Research Project in 15 horticultural centres across the country found that, generally combination of 75% recommended dose of fertilisers + vermicompost (2.5 t ha⁻¹) + biofertiliser inoculation was the most economically feasible and ecologically sustainable nutrient management strategy for a range of vegetable and fruit crops.
+A large collection of long-term experiments conducted at multiple locations throughout India have shown that replacing 25 to30 %–50% of recommended mineral fertilizer dose with organic sources (FYM; vermicompost or green manure) + biofertilizer inoculation can maintain yield levels equal to ≥100% mineralization drag while simultaneously increasing soil organic carbon, microbial biomass and enzyme activities.
+A long-term study on integrated nutrient management carried out as the All India Coordinated Research Project in 15 horticultural centers across the country found that, generally combination of 75% recommended dose of fertilizers + vermicompost (2.5 t ha⁻¹) + biofertilizer inoculation was the most economically feasible and ecologically sustainable nutrient management strategy for a range of vegetable and fruit crops.

 5.2 Biochar as Soil Amendment